 The Medway School of Pharmacy is a unique collaboration between the University of Greenwich and the University of Kent.
 Since opening in 2004 we have become recognised as an established school of pharmacy, by the regulator The General Pharmaceutical Council (GPhC).
 We are delighted to have achieved our initial objective of having our Master of Pharmacy (MPharm) graduates working as pharmacists in a variety of careers both locally and nationally.
 We are now looking forward to the first graduating class from our BSc in Pharmacology and Physiology in July 2017.

 The School is located at the heart of the multi-university campus development at Chatham Maritime in Medway, Kent.
 This splendid Edwardian redbrick and ivy-clad campus – dating from 1903.
 Extensive new laboratories and research facilities have opened and the campus has developed into a major higher education centre.
-In September 2016, the campus will open a new Student Hub, a flexible entertainment and social space, which is the latest investment in student life funded by both Kent and Greenwich Universities.
+In January this year, the campus opened a new Student Hub, a flexible entertainment and social space, which is the latest investment in student life funded by both Kent and Greenwich Universities.

 The Medway School of Pharmacy mission is “to produce, through innovative teaching and research delivered in a supportive and caring environment, high-quality professional graduates committed to lifelong learning”.
 Student care and support is therefore an essential part of our School culture and we provide personal tutors to maintain regular contact and offer confidential help with either academic or personal problems.
 We were therefore extremely pleased and proud that our students voted the School the best institution in the country for overall programme satisfaction (National Student Survey 2009), and we consistently score very highly in this survey every year since.